home-assistant/home-assistant.io/source/_components/transmission.markdown

   required: false
   type: string
 turtle_mode:
-  description; If enabled, it create a switch entity to control the 'Alternative Speed Limits' (aka 'Turtle mode') setting.
+  description; If enabled, it creates a switch entity to control the 'Alternative Speed Limits' (aka 'Turtle mode') setting.
   required: false
   type: boolean
 monitored_variables:
   description: Conditions to display in the frontend.
-Every one of them will act as sensor.
+Every one of them will act as a sensor.
   required: false
   type: map
   keys: